zhaoyuan2022/pxf-pdb/README.md

 ## Development With Docker
 NOTE: Since the docker container will house all Single cluster Hadoop, Greenplum and PXF, we recommend that you have atleast 4 cpus and 6GB memory allocated to Docker.
 These settings are available under docker preferences.

-The following command runs the docker container and sets up and switches to user gpadmin.
+The following commands run the docker container and set up and switch to user gpadmin.

 ```bash
 docker run --rm -it \